KrzysztofPempera/BCI_project/README.md

 BCI_project is a BCI controlled game.

 ## Why?
 We created this game as a project for our 'Human-Computer Interaction' classes.
-That was first time we used OpenBCI hardware.
+That was the first time we used OpenBCI hardware.

 ## Build with
 * [Space-Invaders](https://github.com/attreyabhatt/Space-Invaders-Pygame) - game used as a template